DigitalPublishingToolkit/TOD15-Online-Courtship/md/06_Pino_Dating_or_Escaping.md

 ## References

-Aguirre, Benigno E. 'Social Control in Cuba', Latin American Politics and Society 44(2) (Summer, 2002): 67-98.
+Aguirre, Benigno E. 'Social Control in Cuba', *Latin American Politics and Society* 44(2) (Summer, 2002): 67-98.

-Burns, Robert B. Introduction to Research Methods, London: Sage, 2000.
+Burns, Robert B. *Introduction to Research Methods*, London: Sage, 2000.

-Castells, Manuel.
-The Rise of the Network Society, Cambridge, MA, USA:
+Castells, Manuel. *The Rise of the Network Society*, Cambridge, MA, USA:
 Blackwell Publishers, Inc., 1996.

 Castro Ruz, Raúl.
 'Speech at the Sixth Ordinary Session of the Seventh